Frequently Asked Questions

 When you fail to pay or appear in court by the due date, the court may impose a $300.00 civil assessment pursuant to PC 1214.1.
 The civil assessment is in addition to any other fines imposed on the case.

-At any of the Orange County Superior Court Locations below Monday-Friday 8:00am – 4:00pm (excluding weekends and Holidays).
+Payments may be made at any of the Orange County Superior Court Locations below Monday-Friday 8:00am – 4:00pm (excluding weekends and holidays).

 At the courtesy boxes or door slots located outside of the above listed Court locations 24 hours a day, 7 days a week.
 Payments, proof of correction with correction fee and properly completed documents placed in drop boxes before 4:00 pm on an open court date will be considered received on the same date.